GSA/site-scanning-documentation/scans/qa_analysis/uswds-scan-7-20.md

 ## Method

-For this analysis, the USWDS team took an export of the scan data and:
+For this analysis, the USWDS team took an export of the scan data (from the April 22, 2020 scan) and:

 1) For every positive result (a total score above 50), they manually analyzed it to see if they agree with the results.